harp-orm/query/README.md

 The query ``execute()`` method will generate a PDOStatement object that can be iterated over.
 All the variables are passed as position parameters ("seller = ?") so are properly escaped by the PDO driver.

+## Why?

+PHP has quite a lot of excellent query builder classes already.
+For example [Paris/Idiom](http://j4mie.github.io/idiormandparis/), [Kohana Query Builder](http://kohanaframework.org/3.3/guide/database/query/builder) etc. Why have another one?
+Here is my elevator pitch:

+- Integrate with PDO - since it already has quite a lot of support for different DB drivers, harp-orm/query can use all that wealth of functionality out of the box.
+The base DB class extends PDO class, and the select result is actually PDOStatement object.
+And all of this [already has great docs](http://us3.php.net/manual/en/book.pdo.php)
+- Use PSR coding standards and Symfony naming conventions for more familiar and readable codebase.
+- Use PSR logging to integrate with any compatible logger.
+- Support more rarely used SQL constructs, e.g. INSERT IGNORE, UNION, UPDATE JOIN etc.
+- Fully covered with DockBlocks so static code analysis on packages built on top of it can be more accurate
+- Full test coverage

 ## Connecting to the database

 Connecting to the database is a 2 step process.
 First you need to define the configuration for the database, later you will use that configuration to create a connection object (``DB``).
 This allows to lazy-load the connection object.